UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn3/studio/_index.md

 1. Update the HTML in the `return` statement so that it uses the value of `notes` and displays a different message if `recipeStatus` is `true`.

 Run the application!
 You should be able to change the board the recipe belongs to and add notes to the recipe once you have tried it out yourself.

-## Submit Your Work

-Once you are done with the studio, push your work to Github and submit the link to your repo on Canvas.